Human Gaussian Splatting: Real-time Rendering of Animatable Avatars: Related Work

-Statistical mesh templates~\cite{SMPL:2015,SMPL-X:2019} pioneered human body modelling.
-Fitted to 3D scans of a large set of \textit{unclothed} people, they provide a parametric representation of the human body shape.
-By using well-known graphic deformation tools, \eg LBS, they can be animated easily, and thus are often used as a building block of more advanced methods.
-Avatars can be learned from different data modalities, for example using 3D scans~\cite{chen2021snarf, Saito:CVPR:2021, su2023caphy}, monocular videos~\cite{weng_humannerf_2022_cvpr, yu2023monohuman} or a single image~\cite{liao2023car, caselles2023sira}.
-Here, we review methods that use multiview RGB video capture.
+We refer to an \textit{animatable body model} as a 3D representation of a human character, which is defined in a canonical space (i.e.\ a reference body pose, often set as T-pose) and can be deformed to represent any body pose in their respective observation (or posed) space.
+Pioneer works in human body modelling are statistical mesh templates such as SMPL~\cite{SMPL:2015,SMPL-X:2019}.
+Fitted to 3D scans of a large set of people, they provide a parametric representation of the human body shape.
+The deformation from canonical to observation space can be computed easily with linear blend skinning and thus these templates are often used as a building block of more complex methods.
+Avatars can be learned from different data modalities, such 3D scans~\cite{chen2021snarf, Saito:CVPR:2021, su2023caphy}, monocular videos~\cite{weng_humannerf_2022_cvpr, yu2023monohuman} or a single image~\cite{liao2023car, caselles2023sira}.
+We present below methods that use multiview RGB video capture.